-Just a short train ride from Tokyo, the port-side hub of Chiba is a thriving modern city.
+Just a short train ride from Tokyo, the port hub of Chiba is a thriving modern city.
 A mix of traditional shrines and contemporary theme parks draw visitors from around the world.
-If accommodation is hard to find in Tokyo, Chiba is a convenient base for exploring the city.
+If accommodation is hard to find in Tokyo, Chiba can be a convenient base for exploring the capital, too.

 - The twin Disney theme parks Tokyo Disneyland and DisneySea

 - Panoramic views of Tokyo Bay and the Pacific Ocean from Chiba Port Tower

 - Shopping, restaurants, and events at Makuhari Messe

 How to Get There

 Chiba is just an easy train ride from several major stations in Tokyo on the JR Lines.

 The Keiyo Line starts at Tokyo Station with stops at Maihama (Disneyland), Kaihin-Makuhari (Makuhari area), and other sightseeing spots along the way.

 Opened in 1983, it was the first Disney theme park opened outside the United States.
 It offers many of the classic rides and areas found in Florida and California, with a few extras.

 DisneySea is a sea-themed park that opened in 2001.
 Geared more toward adult visitors and couples, the design is ambitious, creative, and fantastical, with rides based on the works of writer Jules Verne along with classic Disney franchises like "The Little Mermaid."
 Based around water, there are seven themed "ports of call," including a very realistic recreation of Venice, complete with canals.